Ekrekr/Eli_Stroke_Coach/README.md

 # Eli_Stroke_Coach
-Stroke coach prototype made using an Atmega 328-P chip and some other basic components.
+A budget stroke coach prototype made using an Atmega 328-P chip and some other basic components.

 All code required for a build is in Stroke_Coach.ino.